reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 In this post, we introduced the following concepts of Terraform with examples of creating resources in AWS Cloud:

-1. Resource as the basic building block of creating infrastructure with Terraform
+1. Resource as the basic building block of creating infrastructure with Terraform.
-2. Plugins as executable Go binaries which expose implementation for a specific service, like AWS or Azure
+2. Plugins as executable Go binaries which expose implementation for a specific service, like AWS or Azure.
-3. Terraform resources are defined in a configuration file ending with `.tf` and written in Terraform language using HCL syntax
+3. Terraform resources are defined in a configuration file ending with `.tf` and written in Terraform language using HCL syntax.
-4. Modules are used for organizing and grouping resources to create logical abstractions
+4. Modules are used for organizing and grouping resources to create logical abstractions.
-5. Basic workflow is composed of `init-plan-apply` cycle
+5. Basic workflow is composed of `init-plan-apply` cycle.
 6. Terraform backend is configured as local or remote where state information is stored.
 7. Terraform Cloud and Terraform Enterprise use remote backends and are suitable for use in team environments.